(c) 2024 PillSync.com

 • Central nervous system (CNS) depressants: Concurrent use with alcohol or other CNS depressants is not recommended (5.1)

-• Anticholinergic actions: Use with caution in patients with asthma, increased intraocular pressure, narrow angle glaucoma, stenosing peptic ulcer, pyloroduodenal obstruction and urinary bladder-neck obstruction (5.2)
+• Anticholinergic actions: Use with caution in patients with increased intraocular pressure, narrow angle glaucoma, stenosing peptic ulcer, pyloroduodenal obstruction and urinary bladder-neck obstruction (5.2)

 • Interference with urine drug screen: doxylamine succinate and pyridoxine hydrochloride delayed-release tablets may interfere with urine screening for methadone, opiates and PCP (5.3)